ltauxe/Python-for-Earth-Science-Students/README.md

 A complete table of contents for this course can be found [here](https://nbviewer.jupyter.org/github/hpc4geo/Python-for-Earth-Science-Students/blob/main/_TableOfContents.ipynb).

-Note that the view above is static - you will not be able to execute or modify the notebooks.
+Note that the view above is read-only - you will not be able to execute or modify the notebooks.

-If you wish to explore the lectures interactively, you can access them via Binder [here](https://mybinder.org/v2/gh/hpc4geo/Python-for-Earth-Science-Students/main).
+If you wish to explore the lectures interactively, you can access them via Binder by clicking [here](https://mybinder.org/v2/gh/hpc4geo/Python-for-Earth-Science-Students/main), or by clicking the "launch Binder" button at the top of this ReadMe file.

+### Getting started

+The simplest way to be begin is by clicking the "launch Binder" button at the top of this ReadMe file.
+This "one-click" option will launch your personal Python Jupyter environment for this course.

+Once you have launched the Jupyter notebook environment, open the file `Lecture_01.ipynb`.

+### SIO113 course information (Spring 2021)

+Please refer [here](SIO113_CourseInformation.md) for a complete course description.